 The full timetable of all activities for this course can be accessed from Course Planner.

-5. Identify, source, evaluate, interpret and analyse both primary and secondary data to inform the leadership of a change initiative.
+Identify, source, evaluate, interpret and analyse both primary and secondary data to inform small scale research task

 University Graduate Attributes